 Protecting Your Leased Space: Exploring the Essentials of Business Renters' Insurance

 Business renters' insurance is an insurance policy for business owners who rent a space.
 This policy is in addition to the owner's coverage.
 These policies are customizable and may offer a variety of coverage, such as property coverage and liability coverage, among others.
-It covers the space that you’re renting/leasing and typically products within that space.
+It covers the space that you’re renting/leasing and, typically, products within that space.
 It’s similar to renters insurance for an apartment—the biggest difference is the kind of losses a business might suffer versus those a resident might suffer.
 It's even possible to opt for coverage in the event you lose income due to an issue with the office space or building.

 NOTE: Consult with whomever owns the property/building that you’re renting to find out what coverage they hold on the property.
 You want to make sure anything excluded from their coverage IS covered under your business renters insurance.
 Your lease should clearly outline what coverage you’re responsible for.